hanna-dodd/PiWriting/README.md

 ## Description:

 This project was created for CS3307 Fall 2020.
 PiWriting is able to take an image of a handwritten sentence or message and convert it to digital text form.
 The text can then be read aloud or saved as a separate file for further use.
-Our goal was to make this system as easy to use as possible so that it can be useful ffor those with visual impairments or disabilities that affect a person's ability to read or take notes.
+Our goal was to make this system as easy to use as possible so that it can be useful for those with visual impairments or disabilities that affect a person's ability to read or take notes.

 Created by: Bennett McDonald, Connor Ciavarella, Hanna Dodd, Maximilian Smosarski, Jerrie Berrafati